polterguy/phosphorusfive/core/p5.ajax/README.md

 To test this project, make sure you set it as your startup project in Visual Studio, Xamarin or MonoDevelop, and start your debugger.

+## Additional features

+p5.ajax also contains a lot of helper methods and classes, such as for instance `RegisterJavaScriptFile` and `RegisterStylesheetFile`, which allows you to dynamically include a JavaScript file, or a CSS file, in an Ajax request towards your server. p5.ajax also nicely formats your HTML, before it sends it to the client, allowing you to more easily read it, if you wish to use it in combination with for instance jQuery, or some other JavaScript library.

+p5.ajax automatically takes care of including your CSS files at the top of your page, inside your header element, while including all JavaScript files at the bottom, making sure all _"Ajax best practices"_ are simply automatically followed for you, making your page highly responsive, and rendered extremely fast.

+p5.ajax allows you to return custom JSON values to the client during any Ajax request, using `SendObject`, in addition to return inline JavaScript using the `SendJavaScriptToClient` method, etc, etc, etc. In general, even though the library is actually extremely small, it should be able to serve all the core needs you would expect from a _"Managed"_ Ajax library.

+You can also (of course) create an Ajax request in JavaScript, using the API of the _"manager.js" file, inside the _"javascript"_ folder, if you wish, allowing you to easily have the library collaborate with other JavaScript frameworks. p5.ajax is in general terms, highly extendible, and extremely _"collaboration friendly"_.

 ## Conclusion

 The above traits of p5.ajax, meaning that it keeps its state, is a perfect match for [p5.web](/plugins/p5.web/).